Happy Father's Day! It's a fine line between celebration & obligation.

 As a father, I don't need a special day.
 I don't want any extra attention.
 I certainly don't want anyone to "owe" me a card or a call or a gift.

 I do enjoy the expectation to "take it easy" today.
-Now I can decide to do chores or not, free of social baggage.
+It's easier to decide to do chores or not, free of unspoken expectations.

 Joe was touched but uncomfortable.
 He squirmed as the center of attention.
-He'd already experienced a tearful, retirement goodbye in front of a packed stadium last season.
+He'd already experienced a tearful, retirement goodbye in front of a packed stadium at the end of the prior season.

 Paid $184 million over 8 years, the Twins still presented him a few gifts.
 More squirming.